paulrougieux/biotrade/paper/paper.md

 # Statement of need

-Disciplines such as environmental economics or Life Cycle Analysis (LCA) are concerned with research questions such as: (1) what is the ecological footprint of trade? or (2) how do agricultural market prices react to natural disasters?
+Disciplines such as environmental economics or Life Cycle Analysis are concerned with research questions such as: (1) what is the ecological footprint of trade? or (2) how do agricultural market prices react to natural disasters?
 To analyse these questions on a global scale, researchers use models based on time series of commodities production and trade with data covering many countries and many years in a panel format.
-Every month, or a few times per year, countries update their data in a centralised way through international organisations such as the UN Food and Agriculture Organisation or the UN Comtrade.
+Every month, or a few times per year, countries update their data in a centralised way through international organisations such as the UN Food and Agriculture Organisation (FAO) or the UN Comtrade.
 This data is made available in the form of files on a public website.
 Dedicated tools can help download data into statistical programming software such as Julia, Matlab, Python, R or SAS.
 These tools generally also have methods to perform consistency checks or data aggregation.
 They make it possible to re-run an analysis,